egiden/django-contact-us-tools/docs/source/base_message_model.rst

 .. function:: BaseMessage.mark_closed(closed_by)

+    Marks the matter of the message as resolved. i.e., closed.

     :closed_by: (a django user object) The user that closed the message/ticket

-    Marks the matter of the message as resolved. i.e., closed.
+.. autofunction:: contact_us_tools.models.BaseMessage.mark_closed